AntoineGsr/Lib_double_chained_lists/README.md

 3rd step -> code your program.
 Don't forget to come back to the first node when you move your "node" inside the list ;
 4rd step -> display the list for debug ;
 5rd step -> free "global" and "node" with the destroy function.
+You can destroy a node with del_to_list(...).
+You must have to give the position of the node you want to delete.

 Good luck.